thvu02/website_v1/hugoplate/content/english/pages/experience.md

 With a strong training dataset, I developed a DNN using PyTorch and trained it using the ensemble to the point where it can affirm ongoing warming acceleration and predict when a 2.0-2.5°C warming (a “tipping point” in climate change) will occur.
 The work I produced from this internship allowed me to have the 2nd best presentation out of all other JSIP interns for our final presentations.

-This internship opportunity was achieved through [<u>UCLA's Joint Institute for Regional Earth and System Science & Engineering</u>](https://jifresse.ucla.edu/) (JIFRESSE) which is a scientific collaboration between UCLA and JPL.
+This internship opportunity was achieved through [UCLA's Joint Institute for Regional Earth and System Science & Engineering](https://jifresse.ucla.edu/) (JIFRESSE) which is a scientific collaboration between UCLA and JPL.
 I encourage all those interested in tackling climate change to explore this opportunity!

 {{< /accordion >}}